vorlie/plasmoid-visualizer/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

 ---
 Check out the [RELEASE_NOTES.md](RELEASE_NOTES.md) for the latest updates!

+---
+Made with ❤️ and a lot of coffee.
+Enjoy the music!